Perkerson Park: Disc golf course

-Future Expansion
+Future expansion

 The Perkerson Park Master Plan identifies three vacant parcels well suited for park expansion.
 The parcels are just south of the existing park boundary, and would extend the park to Casplan Street near the intersection of Metropolitan Parkway.
-The total park expansion area is roughly 10.5 acres.
-In addition, future park renovations and improvements are in the works to Restore the Park Stream, Add Street Parking, Ball Field and Tennis Court Improvements, Playground Expansion, Add New Pedestrian Gateways, Add Pedestrian Pathways, Constructing an Event Lawn with dedicated stage, etc.
+The total expansion area would be roughly 10.5 acres.

+Renovations and improvements are under way to restore the park stream, add street parking, improve the ball field and tennis court, expand the playground, add new pedestrian gateways, add pedestrian pathways, and construct an event lawn with a dedicated stage.

 Friends of Perkerson Park

 Friends of Perkerson Park is an organized group of local residents and volunteers committed to improving and maintaining the quality of the park.
-The organization has raised funds and advocated for new amenities and better services from the city.
+The organization has raised funds and advocated for new amenities and quality services from the city.